As the Sun Set

 Lynx ran away, leaving Kaela no choice but to chase after him.
 She couldn’t let him out of her sight because there was still a high chance that Sabra Blackwell or the Aria army were still out there looking for them.
 With the others close behind her, she followed Lynx down a hill an into the dark forest.

 Pennie and Ray walked silently through the forest.
 They didn’t dare make a sound after what happened when the Dark Oviri suddenly appeared.
 They had been like that for hours, unable to talk to each other and just walking without thinking about stopping.
 Usually, Pennie would have asked for a break, but as darkness enveloped the forest she decided to push through her aching legs.
-The setting sun made the sky a dark orange colour and animals began to stir.
-From a hooting owl to howling wolves in the distance.
+The setting sun made the sky a dark orange colour and animals began to stir, from a hooting owl to howling wolves in the distance.
 Pennie hoped to get out of the forest as soon as possible.
-However, it seemed like they were nowhere near the clearance meaning they would be in for a long and dangerous night.
+However, it seemed like they were nowhere near the exit meaning they would be in for a long and dangerous night.

 “Would you stop already?!”
 A female voice shouted in the distance.
 “It’s too dangerous, we need to go back.”